Packages Available: Spring, Summer and Fall

 - Tour of Charlottetown, led by a local guide

-- Visit to Prince Edward Island National Park
+- Visit to the Prince Edward Island National Park

 - Time to shop at Cavendish Figurines, “Shop and Play”